 Mysore style classes

-Mysore style yoga is arguably the best way to learn Yoga.
+The Mysore method is arguably the best way to learn Yoga.
 It blends the best of all worlds: group energy, individual, one-on-one attention, and a self-paced practice.
 This type of learning is unique within the Ashtanga Yoga tradition and seems to have been the traditional method of teaching Yoga for centuries.
 The Mysore approach allows each student to practice at his/her own pace and to progress, based on her/his unique physical, mental, and energetic abilities.
 And yet the student can feel and sense the support and energy of the group, as a whole.
 The Mysore approach helps to foster a sense of independence, allowing each student to take responsibility for their own practice.
 Students benefit from an individually prescribed practice while benefiting from the energy and support of the group setting.

 This method of teaching is for all levels; experienced practitioners, those new to Ashtanga, and those altogether new to yoga.
 If you are already rooted in an Ashtanga practice, we would love to have you to drop into our community.
 If you’ve never been to a Mysore class but you’re curious, we’d be honored to introduce you to the practice.